-London TravelWatch has a statutory role to assess the impact and make recommendations if proposals are made for the closure of a railway line or a station (or station facilities) within the London railway area.
+London TravelWatch has a statutory role to assess the impact and make recommendations if proposals are made to close a railway line or a station (or station facilities) within the London railway area.

 The permanent withdrawal of a passenger rail service or facility is termed a “railway closure”.
 To protect the interests of the public, there are legal procedures which must be followed before such a closure can take place.
 Different procedures apply according to which of three main categories a closure proposal falls into :